 Additionally, the longer one waits to initiate care at a health care provider the more resistance they will encounter from the auto insurance adjustor.
 It is always best to get evaluated promptly, even after a “mild car accident” by a health care practitioner that is trained in auto collision patient evaluation and treatment.
 Early intervention after auto injury will result in more favorable resolution of symptoms and a quicker return to optimal function.

 If you or a loved one has been in a car crash of any magnitude, please seek professional advice regarding the need for treatment.
 Our chiropractors are trained to evaluate and treat auto accident injuries.
-Begin your road to recovery and please schedule your appointment by calling our office today at 503-992-6080 in Beaverton, OR, or 503-206-8863 in SE Portland, OR.
+Begin your road to recovery and please schedule your appointment by calling our office today at 503-206-8863 in SE Portland, OR.

 Alghnam, S., Wegener, S. T., Bhalla, K., Colantuoni, E., & Castillo, R. (2015).
 Long-term outcomes of individuals injured in motor vehicle crashes: A population-based study.
 Injury, 46(8), 1503–1508.

 Rosenfeld, M., Seferiadis, A., Carlsson, J., & Gunnarsson, R. (2003).
 Active intervention in patients with whiplash-associated disorders improves long-term prognosis: a randomized controlled clinical trial.
 Spine, 28(22), 2491–2498.